Hunterszone/MyJavaGames/Gunman/README.md

 # README - check it out!

-### Main techniques: moving sprites, collision detection, texture-based, multiple levels
+### Main techniques: moving sprites, collision detection, tile map engine, multiple levels

 ## HOW TO LAUNCH, USING LAUNCHER: